5 Best Spray Mops for an Effortless Clean

 A great spray mop is only half the battle; your technique matters, too.
 It’s easy to fall into a few common traps that make cleaning less effective or even damage your floors.
 By avoiding these simple missteps, you can make sure you get a perfect, streak-free shine every time you clean.

-Using Too Much Solution
+Using Way Too Much Cleaning Solution

 When it comes to spray mops, less is more.
 The most common mistake is using too much cleaning solution, which can be especially risky for moisture-sensitive floors like hardwood and laminate.
 According to experts, excessive moisture can lead to warping and damage over time.
 A light, even mist is all you need to loosen dirt and grime.
 The goal is to dampen the floor, not soak it.
 If you see solution pooling or leaving wet streaks, you’re using too much.
 A gentle spray will clean effectively and dry quickly, leaving you with a flawless finish.